husnaingujjar170/ChatSphere/README.md

 # ChatSphere

-ChatSphere is a WhatsApp clone that allows users to communicate through messaging, sharing files, and images within the same group.
-It is designed to demonstrate core chat functionalities like sending text messages, sharing images, and files across multiple clients connected to the same group or chat room.
+ChatSphere is a WhatsApp clone that allows users to communicate through messaging, sharing files and images within the same group.
+It is designed to demonstrate core chat functionalities like sending text messages, sharing images and files across multiple clients connected to the same group or chat room.

 ## Features

 - **Group Messaging**: Users can join the same group chat and exchange messages in real-time.
-- **File Sharing**: Send and receive various file types, including documents, PDFs, and more.
+- **File Sharing**: Send and receive various file types, including documents, PDFs and more.
 - **Image Sharing**: Seamlessly share images between clients in a group chat.
 - **Client Interface**: Includes two clients (Client 1 and Client 2) that simulate user interactions within the chat environment.
 - **Real-time Communication**: Messages and media are delivered instantly within the group.